AnthonyCxx/Notes-and-Writeups/C++/Templates/Miscellaneous.md

 > [Why did I write _typename std::decay\<T\>_ instead of just std::decay\<T\>?](https://stackoverflow.com/questions/610245/where-and-why-do-i-have-to-put-the-template-and-typename-keywords) <br />

 ## Template Type-deduction Guides for Classes
+With C++17 came [class template argument deduction](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction) (CTAD)

+Note: from testing, I noticed that it doesn't warn you if you accidentally compile with C++14 or before; instead, you just get a generic compilation error.
+Please remember to compile with C++17 when using CTAD.
 ```C++
 #include <iostream>